Position Paper on Cell Phone Chips,

-These comments last updated June 22, 2015.
+These comments last updated November 22, 2017.

-To begin with, while we can measure the presence of man-made EMFs with our meters and instruments, we are totally unable to measure any demonstrable difference in the strength of these EMFs when chips and other devices are present, and the chips and pendants have no EMF field strength of their own that we can measure.
+To begin with, while we can easily measure the presence of man-made EMFs with our meters and instruments, we are totally unable to measure any demonstrable reduction in the strength of these EMFs, at least not radio frequencies (RF), when chips and other devices are present.
+In addition, the chips and pendants themselves have no (purportedly beneficial) EMF field strength of their own that we can measure.

 Based upon the evidence I have seen and the reports of thousands of people, I personally believe these chips and filters do work, especially when you leave your house and go into environments where you are exposed to sources of EMFs that you cannot control.
 This is particularly helpful for the EMF-sensitive person.

-One must exercise caution when installing these capacitors when sources of magnetic field exposure are present, such as wiring errors or current on the water pipes.
+One must exercise caution when installing these resistive capacitor filters when sources of magnetic field exposure are present, such as wiring errors or current on the incoming metal water pipe.
 In those cases, the magnetic fields from these other sources will be made worse by the use of such filters.
-These sources of magnetic fields therefore need to be tested for and corrected, in our experience, before fully employing these capacitor filters.
+These sources of magnetic fields therefore need to be tested for and corrected, in our experience, before using such filters.

 © 2017 Create Healthy Homes.
 All rights reserved.